connexcs/docs/scriptforge.md

 # ScriptForge
-The **ScriptForge** allows you to write your own application which can be run at specific events in the system, currently the following places support scripting functionality:
+The **ScriptForge** allows you to write your own applications which can be run at specific events in the system, currently the following places support scripting functionality:

 * Routing Engine (runs in line of the call setup process)

-Requests to your application are processed via a messaging bus and will be queued if your application can not process them fast enough.
+Requests to your application are processed via a messaging bus and will be queued if your application cannot process them fast enough.
 If you run your application in the routing engine you must ensure that it can complete quickly so as not to induce high PDD.

 ## Design Considerations